Claire6ao/cse15l-lab-reports/newfile.md

 <h4>2.3 <code>ls</code> with a path to file:</h4>
 the absolute path to the working directory right before was <code>/Users/clairegao</code>. <br>
-When we provide a path to a file. <code>ls</code> will display the path to the specific file. <br>
+When we provide a path to a file, <code>ls</code> will display the path to the specific file. <br>
-there is no error
+There is no error.

 <h3>3. <code>cat</code> </h3>